-Supporting people diagnosed with ADHD who are pursuing higher education.
-Apply Now!
+Supporting students with Attention-Deficit/Hyperactivity Disorder (ADHD) who are pursuing higher education.

 Jessica Jirsa | St. Louis Community College

-"In the end, it’s not about who has ADHD and suffers.
+"In the end, it’s not about who has ADHD.
 It’s about who is brave enough to be different and to accept its challenges."

 Kelsey Peterson | Coastal Carolina University